-- 1 Remove the barrel from the stock/receiver portion of the rifle. - 2 Hold the barrel with the muzzle pointed away from you and turn the adjusting ring counterclockwise the space of one notch (Figure 9).
-An audible click will be heard for each notch as the ring is turned.
+- 1 Remove the barrel from the stock/receiver portion of the rifle - 2 Hold the barrel with the muzzle pointed away from you and turn the adjusting ring counterclockwise the space of one notch (Figure 9).
+An audible click will be heard for each notch as the ring is turned. - 3 Reassemble the rifle and check for fit.

-Turn the adjusting ring to adjust the fit of the barrel to the receiver.

-3 Reassemble the rifle and check for fit.
 If still loose, repeat the process.
 Should you overtighten the barrel, (indicated by inability to assemble the barrel to the receiver), reverse the operation by turning the adjustment ring in a clockwise direction.